-The British Grand Prix is undoubtedly for most Brits the biggest event on the Formula One Circuit.
-It is presently held at Silverstone, Northamptonshire and it is one of the oldest continuously staged F1 World Championship Grand Prix.
+The British Grand Prix is undoubtedly, for most Brits, the biggest event on the Formula One Circuit.
+It is presently held at Silverstone, Northamptonshire, and is one of the oldest continuously staged F1 World Championship Grand Prix.

-In total there have been 12 British drivers who have won the British Grand Prix.
+In total, there have been 12 British drivers who have won the British Grand Prix.
 Sterling Moss took the chequered flag twice in 1955 and 1957.
 The following year Peter Collins won the race.
-Then the legendary Scotsman Jim Clark, won it 4 times back to back and followed that off with his final win in 1967.
+Then the legendary Scotsman Jim Clark won it 4 times back to back (1962-1965) and won again in 1967.

-Two years later in 1969, Jackie Stewart lifted the trophy and did it again two years later.
 It took another six years until James Hunt won the Grand Prix.
 Followed by John Watson in 1981.
-Then came Nigel Mansell, who the British public loved, and he went onto win four times.
-Damon Hill, Jonny Herbert, and David Coulthard did it too keeping the British fans whipped up into a frenzy.
+Then came Nigel Mansell, who the British public loved, and he went on to win four times.
+Following Mansell’s success, Damon Hill, Jonny Herbert, and David Coulthard lifted the trophy, keeping the British fans happy.

-But, nobody could predict what was to come from a young man from Stevenage, England.
+But nobody could predict what would come from a young man from Stevenage, England.
 Lewis Hamilton started his F1 career in 2007.
-It was just the following year in 2008 that he won his first British Grand Prix.
-Since then he has gone on to become the dominant force in motor racing.
+It was just the following year, in 2008, that he won his first British Grand Prix.
+Since then, he has gone on to become the dominant force in motor racing.

 Hamilton now holds the record for the British Grand Prix with an astonishing 6 wins.
-Amazingly each time he wins at Silverstone, he goes onto win the Championship.
+Amazingly each time he wins at Silverstone, he wins the Championship.

-Hamilton is just one title away from equaling Michael Schumacher’s record of 7 World F1 Championships.
-On top of that, he holds an impressive list of records and it is now widely accepted that Lewis Hamilton is pushing to become the greatest racing driver in history.
+Hamilton has now equalled Michael Schumacher’s record of 7 World F1 Championships.
+On top of that, he holds an impressive list of records, and it is now widely accepted that Lewis Hamilton is pushing to become the greatest racing driver in history.